 My Favorite Albums

-For one reason or another, the sound of these albums has largely been driven out of popular music.
-The fact of the matter is that albums do not connect with people as they have in the past, and the alternative sound seems to have been largely utilized on albums (that is, complete works intended for start to finish playback).
+For one reason or another, the sound of these albums has been largely abandoned in modern recordings.
+Unfortunately, singles are the new albums and the alternative sound seems to have been largely utilized on albums (that is, complete works intended for start to finish playback).
 The cohesive room sound provides a sonic glue of sorts -- a way to bind an album together even when a stylistic dichotomy exists between various songs.
 I believe that there is something about hearing the room within which the drums [and musicians] recorded -- something about the sound allows the listener a more visceral experience.
 Something about it makes the music more powerful.

 An engineer friend of mine has always said,